Davide Faraoni: Crotone

-Hellas Verona (loan)
+Hellas Verona

-On 14 January 2019, Faraoni joined on loan to Hellas Verona with an obligation to buy.
+On 14 January 2019, Faraoni joined Hellas Verona on loan with an obligation to buy.

+Loan to Fiorentina

+On 13 January 2024, Hellas Verona sent Faraoni on loan to fellow Serie A side Fiorentina until the end of the season, with an option-to-buy.
+He was an unused substitute in Fiorentina's 1–0 extra-time defeat to Olympiacos in the 2024 UEFA Europa Conference League final on 29 May.

 International career

-Faraoni was a regular member of Azzurrini (Young azure, the nickname of Italian youth teams).
-After made his U-16 debut, he was named in the squad of 2006 U16 international Val-de-Marne tournament.
-Faraoni was a member of U17 for 2008 Minsk youth tournament, however no lineup was known.
+Faraoni was a regular member of the Azzurrini (Young azure, the nickname of Italian youth teams).
+After made his U-16 debut, he was named in the squad of the 2006 U16 international Val-de-Marne tournament.
+Faraoni was a member of the U17 for the 2008 Minsk youth tournament.

 He started two out of three matches of 2008 UEFA European Under-17 Football Championship elite qualification, which Azzurrini finished as the third and eliminated.
 As U-19 (born 1990) team also eliminated from the 2009 edition of UEFA European Under-19 Football Championship, Faraoni promoted to U-19 directly and made his debut against Romania in December 2008 FIGC also organized a U-18 friendly for the same age group in January and Faraoni played, winning Denmark 3–0.
 Missed a game in March against Norway, he played the match against Ukraine U-19 (born 1990) team in April, and played all four matches in a U-18 Slovakia Cup.
 Missed the match against Denmark U-19, the qualification and two more friendlies due to injury, Faraoni returned to the U-19 team in April 2010, defeating Switzerland 1–0.
 He then played all 3 matches of the 2010 UEFA European Under-19 Football Championship elite qualification., but dropped from the final squad by the coach Massimo Piscedda.

 In November 2010, he received his first U-21 call-up from the new coach Ciro Ferrara; on 17 November he made his debut in the friendly match against Turkey played in Fermo.
 That match Inter had a dominated 5 members (out of 23-men) in the squad, namely forward Mattia Destro, defender Giulio Donati, Luca Caldirola and Cristiano Biraghi. (which the latter two remains in 2011–12 Inter squad).
 Except missed one in February (played for U-20 instead), he played three successive games (despite not call-up to 2011 Toulon Tournament) and benched on 10 August, became one of the regular member of Azzurrini along with Inter team-mate Francesco Bardi, Caldirola, Donati and Davide Santon (1 keeper, 1 centre-back and 2 fullbacks) He was the third choice right-back for Azzurrini at 2013 UEFA European Under-21 Football Championship qualification, behind Santon (a Newcastle player since late August) and Donati (who later swapped the role with Santon).
 He made his debut in that tournament in round 5 on 15 November 2011, replacing winger Antonino Ragusa.
 However, after lack of chance under Inter coach Andrea Stramaccioni, Faraoni was dropped out from U21 squad.